Teravus/KlingonWin10WPF/README.md

 ## Legal Notice

-The original game:  Star Trek:(TM) Klingon(tm) is published by Simon & Schuster Interactive, a devision of Simon & Schuster, in the publishing operation of Viacom Inc.
+The original game:  Star Trek:(TM) Klingon(tm) is published by Simon & Schuster Interactive, a division of Simon & Schuster, in the publishing operation of Viacom Inc.
 1230 Avenue of the Americas, New York, NY 10020